 The Group will define what can be delivered in the short term (12 months), what can be set in motion for the medium term and will also examine the potential to reduce timescales for current planning and development requirements.

-Following the purchase of Kenilworth Vinery, a list of Frequently Asked Questions has been created which is available here.
+Following the purchase of Kenilworth Vinery, a list of Frequently Asked Questions has been created.

 Which Committees are represented on the Housing Action Group?